Last updated: March 2026

 2. Stress-Free Planning

 A San Diego courthouse wedding offers unmatched simplicity.
 Instead of months of stressful planning, you get to relax and enjoy the Southern California vibes—without the pressure of timelines or anyone else’s expectations.
-And if you’re worried about leaving loved ones out, you can always plan a separate celebration later to include them.
+If you’re worried about leaving loved ones out, you can always plan a separate celebration later to include them.

 3. Intimate and Personal